YagoLopez/gig-address-book/README.md

 ## Features

-- **Progressive Web Application** (offline capabilities enabled by a service worker).
-Service worker writes files to the *browser cache storage*.
+- **Progressive Web Application** with offline capabilities enabled by a service worker.
+The service worker writes files to the *browser cache storage*.
-  - It can be showed at: Menu → More Tools → Developer Tools → Application Tab → Cache → Cache Storage
+  - The cache can be showed at: Menu → More Tools → Developer Tools → Application Tab → Cache → Cache Storage
-  - Visit the page and then reload it to write the files to the cache.
+  - Visit the page and then **reload** it to write the files to the cache.
   - Add an app icon to desktop/home screen from: Menu → More Tools → Developer Tools → Create Shorcut.
-(If the app is run locally, reload the page to be sure all files are written to cache)
   - Disconnect from network
-  - Next time the app loads the files from local cache storage
+  - Next time the app should load the files from local cache storage
 - FrontEnd Framework: **Ionic v3** (Based in Angular+)
 - Responsive Layout
 - Material Design